-WithersIdeally, the withers of the horse are level with, or a little above, the highest point of the rump (or croup).
+WithersIdeally, the withers of the horse is level with, or a little above, the highest point of the rump (or croup).
 Withers that are higher or lower than this would need special consideration when choosing a saddle.

 ShouldersLarge shouldered horses can be constricted by a saddle with a bar width and angle that is too narrow with the saddle forcing the shoulders against the saddle tree bars.
 On a thin-shouldered horse, a saddle that's too wide can ride forward onto the shoulder blades causing discomfort and restricting movement.